opendilab/GoBigger-Challenge-2021/README.md

 Attention: `__init__.py` should be an empty file.

+## Submission based on DI-engine

+We also develop [submission_example_di](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/di_baseline/) based on [DI-engine](https://github.com/opendilab/DI-engine).
+You can place your ckpt in supplements to get a completed submission.

 ## Try your first submission

 Maybe you are not very familiar with our competition, but don't worry, we provide the simplest case submission!
 Try the following code to quickly generate a `my_submission.tar.gz` for submission!